drorlab/med15/README.md

 please record the number of amino acids in your ABD, which we refer to as RECEPTOR_LENGTH.

-To use for an AD/ABD pair, please ROOT_DIR with a single subdirectory named `start_files`.
+To use for an AD/ABD pair, please create ROOT_DIR with a single subdirectory named `start_files`.
 This directory should contain, at a minimum, two files:

 1) A fasta file named `${NAME}.fasta` in the standard FASTA format.
 Please be sure to include a trailing new line at end of second line (windows does not put